 Bring Medication & Essentials – Cuba is Limited on Supplies

 Cuba may have one of the world’s best medical systems in practice, but it doesn’t have the resources.
 What medications exist are limited to locals (and rightly so), and big pharmacies are very rare to find.

 Why?
-If you do stumble upon a store that contains any items with a resemblance to medicines at home, then you will be paying ridiculously high prices – likely three times the amount.
+If you do stumble upon a store that contains any items resembling medicines at home, then you will be paying ridiculously high prices – likely three times the amount.

-Doing Laundry in Cuba is also something that comes with an inflated cost, especially since the detergent is expensive for locals.
+Doing Laundry in Cuba also has an inflated cost, especially since the detergent is expensive for locals.
 Therefore the prices at a Casa for an average of 2-3kg of laundry come in high (up to 6 CUC / $6).
 Consider bringing travel wash with you for hand washing (Sea to Summit is one of my go-to ranges for concentrated formulas) or invest in the Scrubba Wash Bag (portable laundry system for travelling).

 Consider leaving anything you have leftover behind.
 The local people will appreciate it.

 Daily Life in Cuba – The Ration Nation

 The one aspect of local society you rarely find in detail in a Cuba travel guide is how life is built on a ration system and low wages.
 It means the things we take for granted are hard to come by or expensive for the locals.
 For example, no soap and toothpaste are included on the monthly ration list.

 Consider what gifts to bring to Cuba, such as soaps, general cosmetics, pens and notebooks that you can donate or give to your Casa owners to distribute.
 You will likely be asked often on the street for clothing.